ayankayode/Springboard/FannieMae/README.md

-# Predicting mortgages at risk of foreclosure in case of economic recession
+# Predicting mortgages prone to foreclosure during economic recession

 The 2008 recession was an eye-opener for the government of many countries, organizations, industries and individuals.
 One of the common occurrences during periods of recession is that some mortgage loans that were not at risk of default in a normal economy become susceptible to foreclosures due to significant changes in financial status of borrowers.
 This means that the normal risk analysis models may not necessarily identify borrowers that will default during adverse economic situations.
 Previous studies indicate that the number of foreclosures could be more than double of the normal rate of foreclosures in a stable economy.
 Therefore, it is important to lenders to be able to identify the characteristics of mortgages on their books that are at risk of foreclosures in case of another economic recession.